 The workshop programme SDG 2018

 There are 10 parallel workshops at the SDG conference.
 Find a presentation of each and every one as well as the speakers in each workshop.

-1. Independent evaluation & monitoring: Key contributions from the Universities toward the achievement of the SDG
+1. Independent evaluation and monitoring: Key contributions from the universities towards the achievement of the SDGs

 SDG: 1, 2, 8, 10, 16, 17

 In approving Agenda 2030 and the SDGs, the United Nations General Assembly clearly expressed its determination “to end poverty and hunger, in all their forms and dimensions, and to ensure that all human beings can fulfil their potential in dignity and equality and in a healthy environment.”
 This is a core objective of the most ambitious development initiative the international community has ever undertaken.
-The relevant question now is: How shall we reach it and how shall we incorporate the lessons learned from past initiatives (such as the MDGs) in order to end poverty and leave no one behind?
+The relevant question now is: How shall we achieve it and how shall we incorporate the lessons learned from past initiatives (such as the MDGs) in order to end poverty and leave no one behind?

-Departing from the lessons offered by the MDGs process, the panel will look ahead to focus on:
+Departing from the lessons offered by the MDGs process, the panel will focus on: